OctoCPPlus/texture-unpacker/README.md

-# Phaser 3 Texture Unpacker
+# Texture Unpacker

-### Unpacks multi-atlas texture files made by <a href="https://www.codeandweb.com/texturepacker">TexturePacker</a> for Phaser 3.
+### Unpacks multi-atlas texture files made by <a href="https://www.codeandweb.com/texturepacker">TexturePacker</a> for Phaser 3 or PixiJS.

 </br>